David Arnold Research

 Reply from Dr. Merkowitz

-me that he had no legal authority to pay me.
-This is misrepresentation by omission.
+me that he had no legal authority to pay me to work for a foreign agency.
+I did

 Pearlman Declaration.